csdongxian/AWP/README.md

 10/13/2020 - Our code and paper are released.

+## Requisite

+This code is implemented in PyTorch, and we have tested the code under the following environment settings:

+- python = 3.7.3
+- torch = 1.2.0
+- torchvision = 0.4.0

 ## What is in this repository

 Codes for our AWP-based adversarial training (AT-AWP) are in `at-awp`, and those for AWP-based TRADES (TRADES-AWP) are in `./trades-awp`: